MD Program

 • The Transition to Internship course occurs at the end of each student’s medical school career and builds on these concepts in preparation for residency training.
 Transition to Internship is the final requirement for each graduating fourth-year medical school class, taking place just prior to medical school graduation.
 Its structure includes both large group workshops (involving the entire fourth-year class) and a number of small group “selective” sessions.
 Transition to Internship was designed with goals of providing review and practice of key clinical skills and concepts, as well as introduction of new information regarding communication and collaboration with other health professionals, teaching and evaluation strategies for interns in their educator roles and practice in effective patient handoffs.
 The course also includes time for reflection on professional responsibilities, personal stressors and individual support systems.

-Option 1: Three-Year MD Accelerated Pathways
+Three-Year MD Accelerated Pathways

-The three-year MD Accelerated Pathways provide students the opportunity to complete medical school in three years with directed pathway into one of Penn State's residency programs, pending successful completion of their medical school training.
-Upon meeting the academic and professional standards for graduation from medical school, students are ranked to match into a Penn State Health residency program through the National Resident Matching Program®.
-Should students choose to rank Penn State, they would be positioned to match at Penn State College of Medicine for residency.
+Penn State College of Medicine's three-year MD Accelerated Pathways provide students the opportunity to complete medical school in three years with a directed path into residency, pending successful completion of their medical school training.
+Upon meeting the academic and professional standards for graduation from medical school, students are ranked to match into a Penn State Health residency program through the National Resident Matching Program.

 The benefits of the accelerated options include reduction of medical education costs and earlier career entry.
 The linkage of undergraduate and graduate medical education optimizes opportunities for continuity of patient care, mentoring and advising.